knudsvik/EnergyScore/README.md

 Attribute | Description
 --------- | -----------
 Name | The name of the integration.
 You can change it again later.
 Energy entity | A total (cumulative) energy entity, e.g. from Tibber or PowerCalc integrations or a state from a device.
 It can be both an entity that resets at given intervals or one that keeps increasing indefinetely.
+If several is available, it is recommended to choose one with high update frequency.
 Price entity | A price entity which provides the current hourly energy price as the state, e.g. from Nordpool or Tibber integrations.

 ### Advanced configuration